-Though communication as modern discipline knowledge has its root in the West, different societies have understood and defined communication in their own ways.
+Though communication as modern discipline knowledge has its root in the West, different societies have understood defined and communication in their own ways.
 Studying the communication is not an exception rather is always within the cultural milieu.
-Thus, instead of adhering to any single concept of communication, multiple of concepts communication are imperative because the concept of communication differs from one culture to another.
+Thus, instead single adhering to any concept multiple concepts communication, of communication are imperative because the concept of communication differs from one culture to another.